charliegerard/hidden/README.md

 * A mode: `fullPage` or `elements`
 * A maximum number of errors tolerated.

-If you don't specify these parameters when calling `beAccessible`, the default values will be used ('fullPage' and 10).
+If you don't specify these parameters when calling `hidden`, the default values will be used ('fullPage' and 10).